WHAT IS BLUE GROWTH ?

 Blue Growth is the long term strategy to support sustainable growth in the marine and maritime sectors as a whole.
 The 'blue' economy represents roughly 5.4 million jobs and generates a gross added value of almost €500 billion a year in the European area alone.
 In 2014, the ocean economy in the U.S., which included six economic sectors that depend on the ocean and Great Lakes, contributed more than $352 billion to their GDP and supported 3.1 million jobs.

 Such figures will be equally significant for Africa, Australia, Canada, China, India, Japan, South America and all around the globe.
-Further growth internationally in a number of identified area with the appropriate incentives.
+Further growth is possible internationally in a number of identified area with the appropriate incentives.

 We are facing four major problems that seriously hinder blue growth: